zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-sqldevweb/adb-sqldevweb.md

 ## Introduction

-In this lab, you will explore the provided sample data sets that come with your Autonomous Data Warehouse (ADW) or Autonomous Transaction Processing ATP) instance.
+In this lab, you will explore the provided sample data sets that come with your Autonomous Data Warehouse (ADW) or Autonomous Transaction Processing (ATP) instance using SQL Developer Web.

 ### Before You Begin